benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 Part 1: Header
 --------------

-Here are the metadata of the benchmark - namely the benchmark title and the specifications of the machine used to run it.
+Here are the metadata of the benchmark, namely the benchmark title and the specifications of the machine used to run it.
 On the right hand side is a :kbd:`Download` button to download the results of the benchmark as ``.parquet`` file.